27 Balayage Hairstyles For Black Hair

 Freshly brewed mocha.
 That’s what this style reminds us of.
 The chocolate lowlights are expertly blended with hazelnut highlights.
 This is the perfect style for women with lustrous black hair.
 We’re afraid it’ll melt if we stare at it for too long!

 Who doesn’t like roasted coffee beans?
 The hues in this style are so caffeinated, it’s starting up a whole new kind of coffee addiction.
 The natural black blends out smoothly to a brown roast.
-This style is perfect for fine haired women with medium length hair.
+This style is perfect for fine haired women with medium hair length.

 It’s so rare to see a perfect cool-toned brown, but this style has more than nailed it!
-The streaks start high up on this long bob, creating a root-melt effect.
+The streaks start high up on the curls, creating a root-melt effect.
 The framing strands have been expertly lightened and toned.
-This is definitely the perfect color to spruce up a wavy black lob.
+This is definitely the perfect color to spruce up a messy curly look.

 Subtlety is an art and this hairstyle is a masterpiece.
 If you have straight black hair and want to add a little dimension, this style is just what you were looking for.
 The subtle brown highlights create a natural sun-kissed look for women who like to keep things simple.